hydrusvideodeduplicator/hydrus-video-deduplicator/README.md

 Your video files should now have a perceptual hash tag, and any similar files should be marked as potential duplicates.

+You can run the program again when you add more files to find more duplicates.

 ---

 ## TODO:
-- [ ] Option to rollback and remove potential duplicates after they're added
+- [ ] Option to rollback and remove potential duplicates
-- [x] Option to only generate phashes or only search for duplicates
-- [ ] Option to remove all perceptual hash tags
 - [x] Option to enter custom Hydrus tag search parameters
-- [ ] Async and multiprocessing
+- [ ] Parallelize hashing and duplicate search
 - [ ] Automatically generate access key with Hydrus API
 - [ ] Upload to PyPI

 Please create an issue on Github if you have any problems or questions!
 Pull requests also welcome on this or my VideoHash fork.

-There is a lot to fix and cleanup and I'm more experienced in C than Python, so fix stuff please.
+There is a lot to improve and cleanup and I'm more experienced in C than Python, so fix stuff please.

 ---